nrc4867/webcheckers/docs/DesignDoc.md

 ## Executive Summary

-This is a summary of the project.

 ### Purpose
-WebCheckers is a game that allows users to connect with one another and play Checkers.
+WebCheckers is a game that allows users to connect with one another over the internet and play Checkers.
 It's implemented in Java, using the Spark, Ajax, and FreeMarker API's.

 ### Glossary and Acronyms